Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Introduction

-These methods have been found using numerical optimization software, after carefully formulating the order conditions and stability conditions in a way that effectively enables finding their solution by modern optimization algorithms.
+These methods have been found using numerical optimization software, after carefully formulating the order and stability conditions in a way that effectively enables finding their solution by modern optimization algorithms.
 We chose to design A-stable and stiffly-accurate methods separately since the need for each of these stability properties is problem-dependent.
-For the purpose of comparison, we also include a six-stage sixth order A-stable, DIRK(6,6), method developed in the present work.
-All presented schemes have stage order one and satisfy the order conditions to double precision.
-The coefficients of the presented schemes are given in the appendix and available electronically\footnote{\url{https://github.com/yousefalamri55/HighOrderDIRKs}}.
+Moreover, unlike ESDIRK methods, stiffly accurate DIRK or SDIRK methods may be preferred if direct computation of algebraic variables in DAEs via $\eqref{algebRK1}$ is desired.
+The coefficients of the new methods are given in the appendix and available electronically\footnote{\url{https://github.com/yousefalamri55/High_Order_DIRK_Methods_Coeffs}}.

+These new DIRK-type pairs, which possess combinations of properties not available in any existing methods, comprise the main contribution of this work.
+Additional new contributions herein include: \begin{itemize} \item A new theoretical result regarding the impact of rounding errors on A-stability for high-order methods (Section~\ref{sec:stability-rounding}); \item Reformulations of the problem of finding A-stable RK methods, without which this problem is computationally intractable (Section~\ref{formulation}); \item New \emph{simplifying conditions} that may facilitate the future construction of very high order RK methods, based on observed properties of the methods found in this work (Section~\ref{SP}). \end{itemize}

-A-stable methods are primarily intended for use in the integration of stiff problems, but DIRK methods inevitably suffer from order reduction when applied to stiff problems \cite{wanner1996solving}.
+A-stable methods are primarily intended for use in the integration of stiff problems, but DIRK-type methods inevitably suffer from order reduction when applied to stiff problems.
 This raises the question of how useful high-order DIRK methods may be.
-A recent study concludes that they can be more efficient than low-order DIRK methods for certain (moderately stiff) problems \cite{kennedy2019diagonally}.
-In some cases a method suffering from order reduction may still be more accurate despite exhibiting a flatter convergence slope (see e.g. \cite[Fig. 5]{2018_wso}).
+A recent study concluded that they can be more efficient than low-order DIRK methods for certain (moderately stiff) problems \cite{kennedy2019diagonally}.
+In some cases, a DIRK-type method suffering from order reduction may still be more accurate despite exhibiting a flatter convergence slope (see e.g. \cite[Fig. 5]{2018_wso}).
 The methods presented here will enable further investigation into this question, given the especially large difference between their classical order and stage order.